Geoffrey Neilson Fund

 The children of the Foundation’s first Chairman, Geoff Neilson, established this fund to honour his contribution to the Geelong community.

 Dr Heather Neilson is a Senior Lecturer in English and Media Studies at UNSW Canberra.
 She is married to a fellow academic and is the mother of Geoff’s grandson, Quinn.
 Timothy Neilson is a commercial lawyer and special counsel at Greenwoods & Herbert Smith Freehills, specialising in taxation.
-Susan Neilson is married, is well known in musical circles as a singer and works in Human Resources for Edmund Rice Education Australia.
+Susan Neilson and her husband are retired, however Susan remains actively involved in performing and visual arts around Melbourne.

-Mr. Donald Geoffrey (Geoff) Neilson was born on the 12th of November 1929, and passed away on the 5th of May 2018 at the age of eighty-eight years.
+Mr Donald Geoffrey (Geoff) Neilson was born on the 12th of November 1929 and passed away on the 5th of May 2018 at the age of 88 years.

 The first Board meeting was held at Day Neilson, on the 15th of December 1999.
 Geoff was elected Chairman, and Richard Annois Deputy Chairman.
 Andrew Lawson was appointed Secretary and Public Officer.

-During the development phase of the foundation Geoff had been thinking of a potential founding donor.
-Geoff approached one of his clients, Mr. Ken Stott, who showed interest and provided the founding contribution of two million dollars.
-Over the next few years Ken donated several million dollars more.
+During the development phase of the Foundation, Geoff had been thinking of a potential founding donor.
+Geoff approached one of his clients, Mr Ken Stott, who showed interest and provided the founding contribution of $2 million.
+Over the next few years, Ken donated several million dollars more.

-Geoff played a very important role in the Geelong community and was involved with many Philanthropic and Not for Profit organizations.
+Geoff played a very important role in the Geelong community and was involved with many philanthropic and not-for-profit organisations.
 He was always approachable, always interested in people, always supportive, and always dealt with matters in confidence when required.

 Geoff will be sadly missed in many circles in the Geelong community.